Looking to have some fun out and about in Columbia after dark? You have so many options, from reliving college days to wine and tapas to live theater.

 The University of South Carolina's Koger Center for the Arts hosts national and international arts, as well as a steady stream of performances by USC's symphony and dance companies.
 See their website for complete listings.

-The Nickleodeon is an art house movie theater that shows first-run, indie and classic films, and hosts the ever-growing Indie Grits Film Festival every year in the spring.
-And when you’re done with the theater, the Vista is just a short walk or drive away.
+The Nickelodeon is an art house movie theater that shows first-run, indie and classic films.
+And when you're done with the theater, the Vista is just a short walk or drive away.

 So, whether you're looking for a bit of culture, want to relive the glory of your college days or just want to unwind, Columbia has you covered.
 In fact, for a night out in the Soda City, there's no need to choose between grown-up culture and youthful fun.
 You can do both in one night.